Vyral/jerry-van-leeuwen/_posts/2020-05-15-covid-update--edition-5.md

 Hello Readers,&nbsp;

 Welcome back\!
 Our first Long weekend of the year approaches and for many of us, it will feel a bit different this year.
-Maybe you should be gathering at the cottage with some friends or travelling to go see some loved ones, and although these options aren't possible just yet... there seems to be some good news on the horizon\! &nbsp;
+Maybe you should be gathering at the cottage with some friends or travelling to go see some loved ones, and although these options aren't possible just yet… there seems to be some good news on the horizon\! &nbsp;

 ### Gradual 3 Stage Plan